Study smarter with Fiveable

 Get study guides, practice questions, and cheatsheets for all your subjects.
 Join 500,000+ students with a 96% pass rate.

-The ACT Reading section isn't just testing whether you can readโit's testing whether you can shift your thinking across four fundamentally different types of texts in just 35 minutes.
-Each passage type demands a different reading lens: narrative analysis for fiction, argument evaluation for social science, thematic interpretation for humanities, and data comprehension for natural science.
-Understanding these distinctions is what separates students who feel rushed and confused from those who move through the section with confidence.
+The ACT Reading section tests whether you can shift your thinking across four different types of texts in just 35 minutes.
+Each passage type demands a different reading approach: narrative analysis for fiction, argument evaluation for social science, thematic interpretation for humanities, and data comprehension for natural science.
+Knowing these distinctions helps you read faster and answer more accurately.

-Here's the key insight: the ACT uses the same question patterns across all four passages, but the way you find answers changes based on passage type.
+The ACT uses similar question patterns across all four passages, but the way you find answers changes based on passage type.
 A "main idea" question in Prose Fiction requires tracking character development, while the same question type in Natural Science requires identifying a scientific claim.
-Don't just memorize what each passage containsโknow how to read each one and where to look for answers.
+So don't just memorize what each passage contains.
+Know how to read each one and where to look for answers.

 These passages ask you to think like a literary analyst.
 You're tracking how a story unfolds, why characters act as they do, and what the author wants you to feel.
-Speed-reading won't work hereโyou need to absorb tone and subtext.
+Speed-reading won't work here because you need to absorb tone and subtext.

 Social Science and Humanities passages present ideas, not stories.
 Your job shifts to identifying what the author argues, how they support it, and whether the reasoning holds up.
-These passages reward active annotation.
+These passages reward active annotation: underline the main claim, circle key evidence, and note where the author acknowledges the other side.

 Natural Science passages describe how the world works.
 You're reading for scientific reasoning: What was tested?
 What was found?
 What does it mean?
-These passages often include visual data you must interpret.
+These passages often include technical vocabulary, but don't panic.
+The answers are almost always stated directly in the text.

-Compare: Natural Science vs. Social Scienceโboth use evidence and research, but Natural Science focuses on physical phenomena and controlled experiments, while Social Science examines human behavior and societal patterns.
-Natural Science questions tend to be more concrete; Social Science questions often involve interpretation of trends.
+Compare: Natural Science vs. Social Science: both use evidence and research, but Natural Science focuses on physical phenomena and controlled experiments, while Social Science examines human behavior and societal patterns.
+Natural Science questions tend to be more concrete and fact-based; Social Science questions often involve interpretation of trends.

 | Concept | Best Examples |